User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 Understanding each step is how you create a repeatable UA marketing process.

 The average SaaS user takes 1 to 3 months to become a customer.
-A UA campaign really is about nurturing a relationship where you need to communicate value and build trust.
+A new user acquisition campaign really is about nurturing a relationship where you need to communicate value and build trust.
+At the awareness stage, all you need to worry about is getting noticed by your potential user, and piquing their interest.

 Product-driven content marketing is the way to go about increasing awareness: search engine optimization (SEO) marketing, but also paid ads, social media, word-of-mouth, and public relations events.
 Finding the right channel for your business depends on your customers, as you will see in the section “Finding The Right Acquisition Channels”.